-In particular, the results presented here suggest that the U.S. shale oil boom has contributed significantly to lowering oil prices during 2014 and 2015.
-While this result might seem surprising considering the rapid growth in U.S. shale oil output began as early as 2011, it is consistent with the accounts of frictions in the supply-chain delaying the adoption of shale oil by U.S. refineries (see section 2.1.1).
+chain and lack of pipeline infrastructure delaying the adoption of shale oil by U.S. refineries (see section 2.1.1).
 The closing of the Brent-WTI spread in late 2013 and early 2014 lines up with the emergence of the negative cumulative effect U.S. import shocks had on the oil price as can be seen by comparing Figure 1 and 4.
-This suggests that the adoption of shale oil in the domestic refining sector finally displaced foreign crude oil imports and the price spread narrowed as a result.
+This suggests that the adoption of shale oil in the domestic refining sector finally displaced foreign crude oil imports and the price spread narrowed as a result.18

 The choice of representing the U.S. supply side of the oil market with (adjusted) U.S. imports was motivated by the research question.
 However, it has been customary in this literature to have a supply equation where the endogenous variable is the quantity of crude oil produced.
 The conclusion commonly drawn from these models is that oil supply shocks cannot explain oil-price fluctuations.
 The results from a model identical to the one presented above, but where U.S. imports are replaced by U.S. crude oil production, are presented in Appendix C. The gains from identifying the U.S. supply shocks by exploiting the relationship between domestic production and imports rather than with the quantity produced directly are evident.
-The response of OPEC to a positive U.S. supply shock, as seen in Figure 6, is sensible in that they increase output, consistent with attempting to keep their market share.
-The responses of global activity and the oil price - which both get a temporary boost - are however, puzzling.
+The response of OPEC to a positive U.S. supply shock, as seen in Figure 7, is sensible in that they increase output, consistent with attempting to keep their market share.
+The model does predict that the oil price temporarily increases which might also drive OPEC upwards.
+This, together with the response of global activity - which both get a temporary boost - are however, puzzling.
 In particular, one would not expect oil prices to increase when both the U.S. and OPEC expand output.
 The estimated response eventually turns negative, but is not significantly different from zero.
-In addition, the model fails at explaining the 2014 fall in oil prices as illustrated by the historical decomposition in Figure 7.
+In addition, the model fails at explaining the 2014 fall in oil prices as illustrated by the historical decomposition in Figure 8.
 Specifically, the oil-specific demand shock (a residual shock) explains the lion's share of the movements in the real price of oil past mid-2014 suggesting that the supply (and demand) shocks are not well identified.
 Hence, a model that includes U.S. crude oil production rather than U.S. imports does not shed light upon the research question or reaffirm results from previous studies.

-&lt;sup>10As has been pointed out earlier, U.S. imports and U.S. crude oil production have been sensitive to hurricanes and tropical storms in the Gulf Region.
+18As has been pointed out earlier, U.S. imports and U.S. crude oil production have been sensitive to hurricanes and tropical storms in the Gulf Region.
 However, the 2013 Atlantic Hurricane season was the least active in two decades (NOAA 2014) so these disruptions are not driving the results in this period.